-My ashes are to be stored in the Old Dutch Potate Chip tin that was our childhood cookie jar and occupied a proninent place on the kitchen counter.
+My ashes are to be put in the Old Dutch Potate Chips tin that was our childhood cookie jar and occupied a prominent place on the kitchen counter.

 My obit is sprinkled with more photos of me than you likely want to see.
 And at the end there is a photo gallery of kith and kin with a brief clip of where they fit in my life.

 When Google — in its relentless pursuit to totally controlling our lives –disbaned Picaso I lost a lot of photos so apologies to anyone who feels slighted.
 But you can remedy the situaiton by sending me a picture to load.

 If I were to have an epitaph it would read “Some loved her; some hated her; everyone had an opinion.”

 Dated at Medellin, Colombia June 6th, 2016 while I am still very much alive.
 Check in from time to time if you want to see the updates of my obituary-in-progress.